 Atreyee Sen is Associate Professor of Anthropology at the University of Copenhagen.
 She is a political anthropologist of urban South Asia.
 Her research interests focus on religio-political movements and their impact on poverty, slums, livelihoods and cash flows in marginal urban spaces.

-Svati P. Shah is Associate Professor of Women’s, Gender and Sexuality Studies at the University of Massachusetts, Amherst, with research affiliations at the University of Witwatersrand.
-As an anthropologist of South Asia whose work critiques questions of caste, sexuality, space, political economy, and labor migration, Svati is currently working on a monograph on corporate monopolies and queer politics in India.
+Svati P. Shah is Associate Professor of Women’s, Gender and Sexuality Studies at the University of Massachusetts, Amherst.
+An anthropologist whose work critiques questions of caste, sexuality, space, political economy, and labor migration, Svati is currently working on a monograph on changing political landscapes of LGBTQIA+ politics and the rise of authoritarianism in India.
+Their first book, Street Corner Secrets (2014) was an ethnography of sex work and informal sector labor migration in Mumbai.

 Erika Siu is the Deputy Director of the Think Tanks project at the Institute for Health Research and Policy at the University of Illinois.
 Erika has worked as the Secretariat Director of the Independent Commission for the Reform of International Corporate Taxation and conducted research for the International Centre for Tax and Development, the UN Committee of Experts on International Cooperation in Tax Matters, and the UN Development Programme.